StevenTB1/Library/README.md

-# Library
+# Grade 12 Library Project

-# To be honest I don't know how to use this website yet,
+# In short, given huge amount of data and provide sort & search function as efficent as possible.
-# So there is absoutely nothing.
+# Relatively easy html & css changes.